Last remaining seats for May Half Term in Kamari Beach Resort Find out more >

 Lemnos Holidays reflect both the gentle pace of life here, as well as its unspoilt surroundings while being only a 30-minute transfer from the airport.
 The white buildings, terracotta roofs, groves of shady trees and quiet gardens come together to recreate a real village feel.
 Lemnos is one of the few Greek Islands that has been relatively untouched by tourists, so this resort is perfect for those keen to experience local traditions and an authentic Greek experience.

-Visitors to our Lemnos Resort, Lemnos Beach can enjoy relaxing days on the beach or get involved with all the activities in the resort, while admiring the beautiful surroundings.
+Visitors to Lemnos Beach Resort can enjoy relaxing days on the beach or get involved with all the activities, while admiring the beautiful surroundings.
 A firm Mark Warner favourite, Lemnos is perfect for families, friends and couples, with great facilities and childcare.
 Get involved with our programme of on-shore activities including tennis, fitness classes and cycling or head to the waterfront and try your hand at sailing and windsurfing amongst much more.

 An Island reaped in history, culture, beauty and authenticity, Lemnos is one of the few Greek Islands to have been relatively untouched by tourists and has preserved local traditions.
 Visit the busy harbour and port of Myrina and enjoy watching fishermen go about their daily business on the backdrop of country churches and beautiful stone houses.
 Take the opportunity to browse local artisan shops selling a range of goods from honey to handcrafted leather goods.
 Lemnos’ stunning mountainous landscape with two large lakes where flamingoes roam are perfect for walking excursions or coach tours.
 Sandy and pebbly beaches are irresistible to sunbathers and the clear blue sea is ideal for water sports such as sailing, water-skiing and windsurfing.